 Well, no, not exactly.

-Here’s the thing; some couples simply don’t want a huge wedding with the entire fam in attendance and would rather have something more intimate.
+Here’s the thing; some couples simply don’t want a huge wedding at a Sonoma County wedding venue with the entire fam in attendance and would rather have something more intimate.
 Others can’t afford the massive costs of a huge wedding, which can easily exceed $20,000.00 and can go much higher.
 Then you have those who want to get married with only their nearest and dearest in attendance, not every 2nd cousin or their long-lost Uncle Fred.

 For all of these couples, there’s a new wedding option in town; the Tiny Wedding.
 Think of a tiny wedding like a regular wedding that’s been hit by a shrinking ray.
 The pomp and circumstance are the same.
 The vows are the same.
 Tiny weddings have all the trimmings too, like the cake, a wedding photographer, and a wedding planner.
 They’re just much smaller (and, no, they’re not an elopement).